Department of Computer Science and Technology

 For many NP-hard optimization problems, some of the best approximation algorithms are based on semidefinite programming relaxations.
 In work I did with my PhD student, Pengming Wang, we showed that lower bounds for many such approximation algorithms could be derived from results on logical definability.
 Details can be found here.
 The proposed project would explore this for some new approximation problems, such as graph spanners.

-Project: List Graph Isomorphism
+Project: Factoring and Graph Isomorphism